chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Safety driving

-  - Mobile apps – user is not available and interrupt so u don’t need to pop up noti
+    - Mobile apps – user is not available and interrupt so you don’t need to pop up noti

 **AGENT SALON – supporting collaboration**